 Huntsville was Alabama’s first incorporated city and the state’s original capital.
-With a population of 183,789, Huntsville has evolved over the past 70 years from a small Southern town into a large metropolitan area known for its Redstone Arsenal, the birthplace of the country’s space rocket program.
+With a population of around 194,000, Huntsville has greatly evolved over the past 70 years.
+It started as a small Southern town, yet into a large metropolitan area known for its Redstone Arsenal, the birthplace of the country’s space rocket program.
 NASA’s Marshall Space Flight Center is headquartered in Huntsville, which is nicknamed “Rocket City.”

-Huntsville’s relatively quick growth, however, includes a history of asbestos use in a state where the fibrous minerals were imported from Libby, Montana, and other places for use in government facilities, industrial job sites, and even residential homes/ As a result, it is estimated that between 741 and 903 asbestos-related deaths occurred in Alabama from 1979 to 2004, per the Environmental Working Group.
+Huntsville’s relatively quick growth, however, includes a history of asbestos use in a state where the dangerous minerals were imported from Libby, Montana, and other places for use in government facilities, industrial job sites, and even residential homes.
+It’s estimated that between 741 and 903 asbestos-related deaths occurred in Alabama from 1979 to 2004, according to the Environmental Working Group(EWG).

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible to receive a substantial amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading Huntsville mesothelioma attorneys, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Originally founded as Twickenham in 1809, the city was renamed Huntsville in 1811 to honor John Hunt, the area’s first settler.
 Initially, its main industry was cotton, but the city grew and the economy expanded to include textile mills and railroad transportation connections.